-\For 2024, the minimum revenue per the MVC has been met
+^{}For 2025, the minimum revenue per the MVC has been met

-For all natural gas the Partnership gathers in excess of the MVC, the Partnership will receive a fee of \$0.4060 per MMBtu in 2024, which escalates by 2.5% on January 1 of each year.
+For all natural gas the Partnership gathers in excess of the MVC, the Partnership received a fee of \$0.4060 per MMBtu in 2024, which escalates by 2.5% on January 1 of each year.
 Since the Shirley-Penns acquisition in 2018, CNX Gas has met or exceeded the required MVC calculation each quarter.
-For the quarter ended June 30, 2024, the MVC calculation was met by a combination of actual volumes and a prior period credit for excess volumes of 1.2 BBtu.
-This leaves a remaining credit for excess volumes of 51.3 BBtu.
+For the year ended December 31, 2024, CNX Gas exceeded the required MVC calculation, leaving a remaining credit for excess volumes of 52.5 BBtu.

 On May 2, 2018, we completed a transaction with our Sponsor, pursuant to which we entered into the Second Amendment to the Second Amended and Restated GGA, which committed CNX Gas to drill and complete an additional 40 wells in the Majorsville/Mamont area within the Anchor Systems by the end of 2023.
-To the extent the requisite number of wells were not drilled and completed by CNX Gas in a given period, we would have been entitled to a deficiency payment per shortfall well as set forth below:
+To the extent the requisite number of wells were not drilled and completed by CNX Gas in a given period, we would have been entitled to a deficiency payment of \$2.8 million per shortfall well as set forth below:

-- July 1, 2018 to December 31, 2020 15 wells (CNX Gas exceeded this requirement by twelve wells) - January 1, 2021 to December 31, 2023 25 wells (CNX Gas met this requirement)
+- July 1, 2018 to December 31, 2020 15 wells (CNX Gas exceeded this requirement by twelve wells) - January 1, 2021 to December 31, 2023 25 wells (CNX Gas has met this requirement)